Sauces and condiments.

 Marinade for meats and vegetables.

-In a bowl, whisk olive oil, lemon juice or vinegar, and blend in minced garlic, salt, pepper, and herbs and spices (your choice).
+To prepare: in a bowl, whisk olive oil, lemon juice or vinegar, and blend in minced garlic, salt, pepper, and herbs and spices (your choice).
 Honey, mustard, soy sauce, chilli flakes, or other ingredients may add to the flavour.

 To marinate meat (or fish) first dry the pieces with cotton (paper) towels and place them a shallow dish (or resealable plastic bag).
 Pour the marinade over the pieces, fully coating them.
 If using a bag, gently massage the marinade into the pieces.
 Let rest for 1-4 hours (15-30 minutes for fish).